Skip to content

 Immun systeme Organs

-The saying that a large part of the immune system is located in the gut is indeed correct.
-This is because the gut is the largest internal organ of the human body and the majority of all immune cells are located in the small and large intestine.
-These combat harmful pathogens that are ingested through food or transmitted via the so-called droplet infection.
+The well-known statement that a large part of the immune system is located in the gut is scientifically well documented.
+The gut is the largest internal organ of the human body and plays a central role in immune defense.

 Main components of the immune system in a table: